Amalie Fries

 Amalie Fries (c.
-1823–1887) was an actress and singer active in Bohemia.
+1823–8 Oct 1887) was an actress and singer active in Bohemia.

 Her origin is not known.
-She performed in Bohemia in a travelling theater company from 1839.
+She performed in Bohemia in a traveling theater company from 1839.

-She was engaged at the Estates Theatre in Prague in 1846-1887, where she belonged to the theatre's star attractions.
+She was engaged at the Estates Theatre in Prague from 1846 to 1878, where she was among the theatre's star attractions.
 She was known for her roles as a heroine and confidant within comedy and farce.
-She was described as hard working, dutiful, and beautiful and was a popular actor.
+She was described as hard-working, dutiful, and beautiful, and was a popular actor.

 She was not only an actor but also a singer.
 She was regarded as a more able singer than an actor and was often engaged to perform as a singer when the theater offered singing roles.
-Few other actors that the Estates Theatre were engaged for as many years as she.
+Few other actors that the Estates Theatre were engaged for as many years as she was, probably because she was known to happily take whichever part she was assigned in a production.
+She also weathered multiple director changes at the theatre, which usually resulted in significant actor turnover.

+After her retirement from the stage in 1878, Fries continued to make herself available for guest appearances for several more years and also received a pension from the Estates Theatre.
+She died on October 8, 1887, aged 64.